 This course is the continuation of PH547, Space Mission Analysis.
-It is offered over a 3 week intensive summer session at Royal Military College in Kingston where students have access to lab and launch facilities.
+It is offered over a 3 week intensive summer session at the University of Saskatchewan in Saskatoon where students have access to lab and launch facilities.
 Students will develop the design for a realistic space mission.
 They will then build the mission payload, test it and fly it on a balloon platform to simulate an actual space mission.

-While in Kingston, students stay at Queen’s University summer residence.
+While in Saskatoon, students stay at University of Saskatchewan summer residence.
 Travel and accommodation assistance may be supported by CREATE funding.

 Professional Skills Training